Jeff-Russ/ror-guides/rails-database.md

 __Rails__ has a command simply named __"rails"__ which is called to generate your app as well as various parts withing your app.
 Type `rails new app_name` to generate a new Rails app.

 __Bundle__ is used to manage the various packages, called __Gems__ used by your Rails application and Ruby as a whole.
-After you have set up your Gemfile to list all the Gems you will use you type `bundle install` to intall them all .
+After you have set up your Gemfile to list all the Gems you will use you type `bundle install` to install them all .

 __The rake / rails Command__